petmil123/TTK4135/Exercise 2(1)(1)/README.md

  - Topology:
    - What kind of network topology do you want to implement?
 Peer to peer?
 Master slave?
 Circle?
 Something else?
-   - In the case of a master-slave configuration: Do you have only one program, or two (a "master" executable and a "slave")?
+   - In the case of a master-slave configuration: Do you have only one program, or two (a "master" executable and a "slave")? -> Only one
-     - How do you handle a master node disconnecting?
+     - How do you handle a master node disconnecting? -> Master change
-     - Is a slave becoming a master a part of the network module?
+     - Is a slave becoming a master a part of the network module? -> Probably
    - In the case of a peer-to-peer configuration:
      - Who decides the order assignment?
      - What happens if someone presses the same button on two panels at once?
 Is this even a problem?

  - Technical implementation and module boundary:
-   - Protocols: TCP, UDP, or something else?
+   - Protocols: TCP, UDP, or something else? ->
-      - If you are using TCP: How do you know who connects to who?
+      - If you are using TCP: How do you know who connects to who? -> What?
         - Do you need an initialization phase to set up all the connections?
       - If you are using UDP broadcast: How do you differentiate between messages from different nodes?
       - If you are using a library or language feature to do the heavy lifting - what is it, and does it satisfy your needs?